vmware/terraform-provider-vmc/examples/README.md

 3. Site recovery management actions like activation and deactivation.
 4. SRM node management actions like creation and deletion.

-For the entire workflow a 10 minute delay must be added after SDDC is created and before site recovery can be activated.
+For this workflow, a 10 minute delay must be added after SDDC is created and before site recovery can be activated.

-Update the SDDC resource in [main.tf](https://github.com/terraform-providers/terraform-provider-vmc/blob/master/examples/main.tf) as follows :
+To add the delay, update the SDDC resource in [main.tf](https://github.com/terraform-providers/terraform-provider-vmc/blob/master/examples/main.tf) as follows :

 ```sh
 resource "vmc_sddc" "sddc_1" {